scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 We recommend to define this setting as Secret in Azure Key Vault.
 The Secret must have the name _AppConfig--JamfValidation--APIPassword_.

+### AppConfig:ConcurrentSCEPRequestLimit

+{% hint style="info" %}
+Applicable to version 1.8 and above
+{% endhint %}

+**Value:** Positive _Integer_

+**Default:** 50

+**Description:** When more SCEP requests arrive at SCEPman, it takes longer for each request to finish.
+At high request frequencies, e.g. immediately after assigning a SCEP configuration profile to a large number of devices, processing the requests may take so long that the requests time out.
+The clients will retry their failed requests, which may keep the request frequency above the critical overload level.

+With this setting, SCEPman will work only on this number of SCEP requests in parallel.
+If there are more requests, SCEPman returns HTTP 329 (Too Many Requests).
+Intune-based clients will retry certificate issuance again later in this case, so usually no request is lost.
+This ensures that SCEPman can finish requests on time and has a chance to work off the queue.

+The optimal setting depends on the performance of the App Service Plan.
+As a rule of thumb, 12 is a good limit for a single instance on an S1 App Service Plan.
+Note that setting a too low value may prevent automatic out-scaling, as it may reduce resource usage to a value below the thresholds.

 ### WEBSITE\_RUN\_FROM\_PACKAGE

 This setting points to the Application Artifacts that will be loaded by starting the App Service.